Resignation of Pope Benedict XVI: Benevacantism and conspiracy theories

-An uncertain number of people believe that the resignation of Benedict XVI was not valid, and that he therefore never resigned and still remained pope.
-This position is called "Benevacantism" (a portmanteau of "Benedict” and "sedevacantism"), "resignationism", or "Beneplenism".
+An uncertain number of people believe that the resignation of Benedict XVI was not valid, and that he therefore never resigned, that Pope Francis was an antipope and Benedict XVI still remained pope.
+Such a position is called "Benevacantism" (a portmanteau of "Benedict" and "sedevacantism"), "resignationism", or "Beneplenism".
 Supporters of this position assert that the phrasing or grammar of Benedict XVI's resignation statement, given in Latin, did not effectively remove him from office of the papacy.
+Benedict himself publicly rejected this theory.
+After Benedict's death, some former adherents to Benevacantism held to sedevacantism, while others considered Francis to be the pope.